sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 3) start heating up a pot of water.
 Use a thermometer, don't let the water get past 75°C
 3) put a hand on the opening of the bowl, turn it upside down and shake it shake it baby!
 4) turn the bowl at a 125° angle and remove your hand.
 You should see the opening of the bowl sort of divided in half by the yerba.
 If not repeat from 3, but don't worry too much about it, if it's a small bowl it's bound to get lavado at the second pour anyway
-5) start pouring cold water from the opposite side, trying to have it trickle down without hitting the yerba.
+5) start pouring water at room temperature from the opposite side, trying to have it trickle down without hitting the yerba.
 This will allow the water to sit below most of the yerba and lift the dry leaves (this part is extremely difficult so no stress)
 6) turn the bowl straight slowly as the water fills it up
-7) take your trusty bombilla, close one end with a thumb and insert it in the calabaça until it hits the bottom
+7) take your trusty bombilla, close one end with a thumb and insert it in the calabaça until it hits the bottom (unless you have issues with your bombilla getting clogged, the thumb is not necessary)
 8) the cold water should have disappeared by now, fill the bowl with hot water, try not to hit the dry yerba on top
 9) enjoy!
+Mate doesn't require any infusion time, but the first draw might be a bit too strong

 In summer 2017 Delie gifted me a small trove of mate stuff: half a kg of Cruz de Malta, half a kg of Nobleza Gaucha, a palo santo cuia, a plated cuia, a bombilla.
 By this time I had realised that Campesino was supposed to be drank as tereré but I didn't want to alter my calabaça by putting lemon juice (more on tereré later) so I was very excited to try Cruz.